ltzenteno/heroes-dnd/README.md

 npm install redux-devtools-extension --save-dev
 ```

-Once installed, we create our store, we create our store in `src/client/app/store.js`
+Once installed, we create our store in `src/client/app/store.js`

 It is important to note that we are using the `composeWithDevTools` function to allow chrome redux extension
 watch our Redux store and make it possible to "time travel" 👌